Raikarr/OSRS-Bank-Planner/README.md

 If you find any glitches or crashes, please also contact me and let me know all you can about the error.

 Thank you, and have fun!

+As a further note, way way in the future I have a dream that would allow you to export a text file containing all of the items in your bank (ingame) that could then be loaded into this program for easier bank editing, instead of having to start from scratch.
+I know that RuneLite is able to indentify every ID of the items in your bank, so it is only reasonable that those IDs could be formatted in a way that could be read in the bank planner similarly to how it writes and reads the save files you can create in the program (.bin).